 Who We Are

-Leo Groenewegen, CFO BBA, Health Economist, responsible for the financial operations and business development
+Leo Groenewegen, Business Developer BBA, Health Economist, responsible for business development.

 Edvard Smith, Medical director MD, professor, co-founder and medically responsible for NextCell Pharma AB and Cellaviva.

 Sofie Falk Jansson, Marketing & Sales director, experienced marketeer within business to consumer.

 Maria Hägg, QA/RA manager Ph.D.
 Background from clinical grade cell production and advanced therapeutic medicinal products (ATMP).